-Let’s get started.
+Let’s get started…

 Within the first sentence, you want to show you’ve read their job posting.
 This is ultra-important.
 It’s more important than your name even.
 I see a ton of proposals that start like this: “Hi, my name is Michael and I’m a ___”.
 They don’t care.
 That’s boring and what everyone else does.

 I’d start like this instead: “Hi.
 I just read your job posting and it sounds like you need ___”.
 This is so much better, and if you just make this one single change you’ll get more job interviews, I guarantee it.

 Talking about their needs and their job posting before talking about yourself is also powerful because it immediately shows them you read their job posting.
 Most freelancers just cut and paste the same garbage proposal to every client, and clients delete it immediately.
 So the sooner you can show this proposal is really for THEM, and not a generic cut & paste message that’s going to bore them half to death, the better.

 Either way, you need something to show them you’re the expert.
 Why else would they hire you?

 If you followed the steps above you’ll have a great Upwork proposal.
 It should be very brief, too.
 You should NOT be doing a ton of writing or sending out big bulky paragraphs.
 So now, how should you end the proposal?

 The first option is to ask a question about their project/needs.
 If you haven’t already asked a question in your proposal body, you can say something like, “Do you have a website so I can understand this more?”
 This is a good way to get a response and be able to find out more info about the project.
 The other option is to have a more traditional “call to action” telling them to reply or asking them when they’re free to talk.
 Examples:

 Now that you know what to do, and what not to do, you should be able to avoid these mistakes in any future proposals you send.

 I made tens of thousands of dollars on Upwork within a few months of starting, and got multiple interviews each day that I applied for jobs.
 And I tried to explain above how short your proposals should be in order to do this!
 (Really short).
 But sometimes it’s difficult to get this across via words.

 So I did something better…

-I just glanced in my actual Upwork account and here are the word-counts on 5 recent successful proposals: 83, 91, 87, 116, 87.
+I just glanced at my Upwork account and here are the exact word counts of 5 recent successful proposals: 83, 91, 87, 116, 87.

 That’s an average of 93 words per successful Upwork proposal.
 That’s very short.
 Use this as a guideline and keep it brief if you want to start getting interviews on Upwork.
 Remember, prospective clients get 50+ proposals within the first eight hours of posting a job typically.